ByteSizedDev/The_Irish_Cookie_Store/README.md

 * Press Enter.
 Your local clone will be created.

-* Using : pip3 Install virtualenv.
+* Using: pip3 Install virtualenv.

-* Then : pip3 install > requirements.txt
+* Then: pip3 install > requirements.txt

-* Followed by : python3 manage.py migrate
+* Followed by: python3 manage.py migrate

 * Set secret keys for Stripe and Django in env.py file.

-* Create superuser : python3 manage.py createsuperuser
+* Create superuser: python3 manage.py createsuperuser

 * Finally start your application: python3 manage.py runserver